-Consider asking the client if they have a My Health Record to help ensure their Support Plan can be linked to it (subject to their consent, as per section 5.7)
+• Consider asking the client if they have a My Health Record to help ensure their Support Plan can be linked to it (subject to their consent, as per section 5.7)

-Preferences for First Nations assessment organisations will need to be confirmed or captured at the triage stage.
-A client's preference for a First Nations assessment organisation should usually be captured at the point of registration, though during the transition phase some may come through to triage and assessment with a blank preference, in which case the preference will need to be captured.
+Preferences for Aboriginal and Torres Strait Islander assessment organisations will need to be confirmed or captured at the triage stage.
+A client's preference for an Aboriginal and Torres Strait Islander assessment organisation should usually be captured at the point of registration, though during the transition phase some may come through to triage and assessment with a blank preference, in which case the preference will need to be captured.
 Suggested scripts in Appendix 6.